 Note: Sub-asset category (e.g., Public Equity) figures reflect working targets.
 Investment staff has flexibility to adjust sub-asset category exposures within broader, asset category (e.g., Global Equity) ranges, based on market conditions and ongoing research.

 Within the asset allocation approved by the Investment Committee, the endowment portfolio is invested in strategies managed by external investment firms.
+Investment staff has been delegated authority by the Investment Committee to evaluate and appoint external investment managers for the endowment.
 Each investment manager exercises discretion over these assets in accordance with specified investment guidelines.
 The complete listing of the UK endowment investments as of December 31, 2018 may be found here.

 For investment managers interested in contacting the University of Kentucky Investment Office about their strategies, please contact InvestmentManagerResearch@uky.edu.